WLXC: History

 By early 1988, what gains that C-103 had made were slowly being eroded by rival CHRs WNOK and new upstart WYYS (now WLTY).
 The station was sold to Price Broadcasting, which changed the station's call letters to WPRH and the handle to "Power 103" on May 2, but kept the previous Top 40 format.
 This move did not work as the station's ratings spiraled downward within a year's time.

-On April 15, 1989, after a week where the station experimented with a brief Album Rock format, Magic 103.1 was born, taking the new call letters of WOMG.
-This was the market's first FM Oldies station since WWGO's (now WMFX) attempt 3 years prior (WODE, later known as WPCO), was doing Oldies on AM during this time, but would change formats by the end of the year).
+On April 15, 1989, after a week where the station experimented with a brief album rock format, Magic 103.1 was born, taking the new call letters of WOMG.
+This was the market's first FM oldies station since WWGO's (now WMFX) attempt 3 years prior (WODE, later known as WPCO), was doing oldies on AM during this time, but would change formats by the end of the year).
 At the start, Magic 103.1 was more focused on music from 1956 through 1968, but as time moved on, music from the 1970s were added into the format as well.

 In February 1991, after the station had experienced a significant dip in the ratings, the station reimaged itself as Oldies 103, focusing on the music from 1964 to 1973.
-The basic format has remained ever since, although in recent years, music from the late 70s was re-added into the format.
+In later years, music from the late 1970s was re-added into the format.